virtual-world-framework/vwf-web/_includes/docs/pitfalls.md

 When changing a property, the property's setter must be called to trigger VWF's synchronization mechanism.
 If one sets only a field of a property (for example, the *x* field on a vector property), the setter will not be called, and that change will not be replicated to other users.
 Instead (using the vector example again), create a new vector that has the updated properties and assign the entire vector to the property (to call the property's setter).

 In cases like above when a property (let's call it *containerProperty*) has properties of its own, it is often better to make *containerProperty* a child of the object it is on, rather than a property.
 That way its sub-properties can automatically be synchronized when set.
 Beware of doing this on components, though.
+See *Do not add children to components* for more details.

 -------------------